Physical Education

 • encourage teamwork, leadership and sportsmanship

-• ensure pupils experience a broad and balanced range of physical activities
+• provide a broad and balanced range of physical activities

-We aim for all pupils to feel confident and motivated to participate in physical activity, regardless of starting point.
+We aim for all pupils to feel confident, included and motivated, regardless of their starting point.

 Implementation